rxue/learning-dirary/books/programming/jvm/java/se/effective-java/3ed/README.md

 * `BitSet` as a better mutable alternative in some cases like multistep operations
 * *mutable companion*
 * static factory factory method along with private constructor as replacement of final class to achieve the immutability

+> always make *value objects* such as `PhoneNumber` and `Complex`, *immutable*.

+**OWN COMMENT**

+During the course of the evolution of Java language, some objects in Java SE have the design flaw that *value objects* are not immutable, examples:

+* `java.util.Date`
+* `java.awt.Point`

+Typically as the `java.util.Date`, the Java 8 introduced new date and time library `java.time` probably on the purpose of replacing `java.util.date`.
+Moreover, since Java 11 most methods in `java.util.Date` are annotated with `Deprecated`

 ## Item 20: Prefer Interfaces to Abstract Classes (20230704, 20230905)
 **Takeaways**: